 - the number of companies incorporated in Q2: 171 1931 Act Companies and 203 2006 Act Companies.

 - companies incorporated at the end of Q3: 201 1931 Act Companies and 173 2006 Act Companies.

 At the end of Q3, there were 7 registered foreign companies.

 The different statistics refer to companies that have been incorporated as per the 1931 Companies Act and the 2006 Companies Act.
 The distinction is a relevant one as the newer act introduced a number of important provisions that increased the attractiveness of the jurisdiction.

-New cryptocurrency companies that are incorporated in the Isle of Man are registered as per the 2006 Isle of Man Companies Act.
+Investors who open a cryptocurrency company in the Isle of Man register these as per the 2006 Isle of Man Companies Act.